microsoft/typespec/packages/http-client-javascript/test/scenarios/serializers/basic_model.md

 ## TypeScript

-Should generate a type for type with name `Foo` in the `src/models/models.ts` file along with a serializer named `fooSerializer` and a deserializer named `fooDeserializer` in `src/models/serializers.ts`
+Should generate a type for type with name `Foo` in the `src/models/models.ts` file along with a serializer named `fooToTransport` and a deserializer named `fooToApplication` in `src/models/serializers.ts`

 ```ts src/models/models.ts interface Foo
 export interface Foo {